 Download Freematics ONE Arduino library package.
 Launch Arduino IDE.
 Choose menu Sketch->Include Library->Add .ZIP Library and select the downloaded zip file.
 The library will be imported and new items will appear in the Examples menu.

-Once uploading successfully completed, we can connect Freematics ONE to car’s OBD port and see it running from serial monitor.
-Of course all above steps can be started with the device already plugged in OBD port.
+Once uploading successfully completed, connect Freematics ONE to car’s OBD port and see it running from serial monitor.
 With everything good, the sketch runs like following.

 Alternatively, you can use Freematics Builder to compile and upload code.
 This tool provides a config UI, automatically compiles and uploads to a selected device, and open serial monitor by one click.